graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

 > Notice the `Dialect` used here is set to `Oracle` so that Micronaut Data JDBC knows how to produce the correct SQL dialect at compilation time.

-The `@JdbcRepository` annotation is used to designate this interface as a data access repository.
+The `@JdbcRepository` annotation designates this interface as a data access repository.

 Define another repository interface to manage instances of `Pet` in a file called `src/main/java/example/micronaut/PetRepository.java`: